FormBee/FormBee/README.md

 The open-source form solution for data privacy conscious developers.

 # TODO
 - [] Seperate API usage for localhost, so users can test without wasting API usage.
 - [] Toggle in admin panel for adding website URL for CORS to only allow requests from the clients domain.
+- [] Multiple email recipients logic + frontend.